SurajBhari/configs/README.md

 # configs

+What this configs for ?
+A. this is for github.com/splewis/csgo-executes

 So a unnamed company forcefully took configs from me , so i have decided to make them public all maps are tested on a mp_maxplayers 10 server for several months i cant find any kind of bug , as they are mostly fixed at the present time